dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 ------------------------------------
 Output of previous command shown that container status is "up" and the health indicator says ``starting``.
 We'll not cover that in this tutorial, so for now just keep in mind that the automatic checks that docker executes to determine what's the status of the container have not started yet.
 By default, these checks wait for 1 minute to give time to the tomcat to start up Liferay DXP.

-As we saw, we can filter the output to get more specific information.
 We're primarily interested in knowing the status of the running container, and perhaps some additional information such as the published ports or even the image container is using.

 .. code-block:: bash